obah2008/Active-directory-project/README.md

 All three virtual machines will be hosted in the cloud and configured to work together, the two servers acting as Splunk forwarders and the Server as a centralized aggregator

+### Additional components
+1. Shuffle: Shuffle  will act as the SOAR platform and will handle automated incident response.
+It will recieve alert from splunk and execute playbooks based on a set of conditions.

+2. Slack: Slack will act as the communication tool and will provide real time alerts to the SOC analyst.

+Attacker machine:
+This will be used to simulate all the attacks that will be performed on the target.

 ![AD lab architecture](https://github.com/user-attachments/assets/31f8a90a-8fb1-4115-be75-7d7f0679e3e2)